Privacy Policy

 Statistical Analysis and Banner Advertising.
 We may perform statistical analyses of user behavior in order to measure interest in the various areas of our site for product development purposes and to inform advertisers as to how many consumers have seen or “clicked” their advertising banners.
 We do not use demographic information to allow advertising banners on our Web site to be targeted, in aggregate, to the readers for whom they are most pertinent.
 Third parties may use demographic information that is outside of our control.
 This means that readers see advertising that is most likely to interest them, and advertisers send their messages to people who are most likely to be receptive, improving both the viewer’s experience and the effectiveness of the ads.
 In this statistical analysis and banner advertisement targeting, we may disclose information to third parties only in aggregate form.
 Personal information about you as an individual subscriber or registrant will not be provided to any third party, except when we have your permission or under special circumstances, as described in our Terms of Service and Use.

+E-mail.
+Using the E-mail addresses provided at registration, we may periodically sends promotional E-mail’s to its subscribers about services offered by us and its advertisers.
+We may contact you regarding account status, changes to the subscriber agreement, and to confirm registration.
 Occasionally, We share data collected about subscribers with other units within the our organization and/or third parties whose products or services we feel may be of interest to you.
 Many of our subscribers find these mail or E-mail promotions valuable, whether they are shopping for merchandise, taking advantage of a special offer or purchasing unique services.
-If you prefer not to receive promotional materials from companies outside the our organization, please see the “Opting Out” provision below.
+If you prefer not to receive promotional materials from companies outside our organization, please see the “Opting Out” provision below.

 Data Security.
 To prevent unauthorized access, maintain data accuracy, and ensure the appropriate use of information, we have put in place appropriate physical, electronic, and managerial procedures to protect the information we collect online, including 128-bit encryption provided by for security for credit card submissions.
 Detailed information about these security features for credit card submissions is available in the paragraph below.